Christopher-Schulze/Supscriptchain/docs/usage-examples.md

 ### 3. Prepare the Subgraph

-Set the network and contract address as environment variables or pass them via CLI arguments.
-Then generate the code and create a local manifest:
+The `prepare-subgraph` script fills in the network and contract address in the manifest.
+Run it after generating the AssemblyScript types:

+1. Export the required values (or pass them as CLI arguments).
+2. Generate the types with `npm run codegen`.
+3. Execute `npm run prepare-subgraph` to create `subgraph/subgraph.local.yaml`.

 ```bash
 export NETWORK=sepolia